TREXXX27/100-Days-Of-Code/readme.md

 **Thoughts :**

 -    50th Day .....still a really bad day.
--    Both Sneha and Ashish didn't get selected for Delloite..i really wished they did....No worries !
+-    Ashish didn't get selected for Delloite..i really wished they did....No worries !
 I believe in them!
--    Sneha made it to the final round ...everything went well and she had a real good final interview but....Hope i was with her today....
-She really deseved this atleast..😢😢

 ---